DianaStrahilova/friends-quiz-pp2/README.md

    - The images were donwloaded from [Pinterest](https://www.pinterest.de/pin/707417053995815680/).
    - The modal idea from [YouTube Kevin Powell](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=372s).
    - Resizing images [TinyPNG](https://tinypng.com/).
-   - The Social Media Icons and the Triple Bar icon were downloaded from [Font Awesome](https://fontawesome.com/).
+   - The Social Media Icons were downloaded from [Font Awesome](https://fontawesome.com/).
    - Google Fonts was used to define the fonts in the stylesheet [Google Fonts](https://fonts.google.com/).
    - To troubleshoot and test features, solve issues with responsiveness and styling [Google Developer Tools](https://developer.chrome.com/docs/).
    - To cut and resize audio file [Mp3Cut](https://mp3cut.net/).
+   - To generate a Favicon - [Favicon](https://favicon.io/emoji-favicons/).